cavalo-mORTO/kore_mustach/README.md

 ```
 to link your assets/* with their respective file names.

-## Lambda implementation
+## Integration with TinyExpr

-This implementation includes support for lambdas.
+This implementation includes support for [TinyExpr](https://github.com/codeplea/tinyexpr).
-A lambda name must be prefixed by '()' in the mustache tag.
+Just put your expression in the mustache tag.